SPIRAL: Semantic-Aware Progressive LiDAR Scene Generation and Understanding: Experiments

 \subsection{Experimental Results}

 \textbf{Evaluation on SemanticKITTI.} We report the experimental results on the SemanticKITTI~\cite{behley2019semantickitti} dataset in Table~\ref{tab:semantickitti}.
-Despite having the smallest parameter size of only \textbf{61M}, Spiral achieves the best performance across all semantic-aware metrics, outperforming the second-best method (R2DM~\cite{r2dm} \& RangeNet++~\cite{milioto2019rangenet++}) by \textbf{16.80\%}, \textbf{29.79\%}, and \textbf{40.58\%} on S-FRD, S-FPD, and S-JSD, respectively.
+Despite having the smallest parameter size of only \textbf{61M}, Spiral achieves the best performance across all semantic-aware metrics, outperforming the two-step method, R2DM~\cite{r2dm} \& SPVCNN++~\cite{liu2023uniseg}, by \textbf{31.03\%}, \textbf{56.33\%}, and \textbf{50.94\%} on S-FRD, S-FPD, and S-JSD, respectively.
 For the previous metrics that evaluate only the unlabeled LiDAR scenes, Spiral outperforms R2DM on most metrics, indicating that the additional semantic prediction task does not compromise the generation quality of depth and reflectance images.
-Surprisingly, the more advanced segmentation model SPVCNN++~\cite{liu2023uniseg} performs worse than RangeNet++ in semantic prediction on the generated unlabeled scenes, leading to inferior results on semantic-aware metrics.
-Our investigation attributes this performance drop to the higher sensitivity of larger models to noise, as well as the inherent noise present in the generated LiDAR scenes.
+Surprisingly, the more advanced segmentation model SPVCNN++ performs worse than RangeNet++ on the unlabeled scenes generated by LiDARGen~\cite{lidargen} and LiDM~\cite{lidm}, resulting in inferior performance on semantic-aware metrics.
+We attribute this drop to the higher sensitivity of larger models to noise, compounded by the greater noise present in the LiDAR scenes generated by LiDARGen and LiDM.
 Although the performance of SPVCNN++ improves after jittering-based fine-tuning, it still lags behind RangeNet++.
-Further discussion of this issue is provided in the supplementary materials.
+Further discussion of this issue is provided in the appendix.
 The generated labeled LiDAR scenes from Spiral and other baseline methods, as shown in Figure~\ref{fig:kitti}, demonstrate the superior performance of Spiral in both geometric and semantic aspects.